• Skip to primary navigation

 Turkish Borek filled with mince and onions

-If you are not a meat-eater, there are vegetarian versions of these delicious Turkish pastries such as Potato Borek, Spinach and Feta Borek, Turkish Rolls( Sigara Boregi) and Spinach Borek (Ispanakli Borek)
+If you are not a meat eater, there are vegetarian versions of these delicious Turkish pastries such as Potato Borek, Spinach and Feta Borek, Turkish Rolls( Sigara Boregi), and Spinach Borek (Ispanakli Borek).

 Ingredients for Kiymali Borek (meat borek)

 • Minced meat - Use beef or lamb, or a mixture of both.
-Try and use mince with a minimum of 15-20% fat for extra flavour.
-Mince with high-fat ratio releases enough fat to saute the onions when you brown them, therefore, you don't need to add any olive oil!
+Try and use mince with a minimum of 15-20% fat for extra flavor.
+Mince with a high-fat ratio releases enough fat to saute the onions when you brown them, therefore, you don't need to add any olive oil!

-• Garlic - Fresh garlic is a great flavouring that adds sweetness and nuttiness to dishes.
+• Garlic - Fresh garlic is a great flavoring that adds sweetness and nuttiness to dishes.
 Turn it into a paste with a Mortar and Pestle or grate it using a Microplane Zester Grater.
 I use two large or three small fresh garlic cloves for this recipe.

 • Melted butter - Apply with a pastry brush on top of the borek before baking in the oven.
 Butter makes the borek extra crispy and delicious!
-Use egg yolk and yoghurt mixture if you don't want to use butter.
+Use egg yolk and yogurt mixture if you don't want to use butter.

 How to Make Turkish Meat Borek?

-Making these scrumptious pastries is easier than you think.
+Making these scrumptious Turkish pastries is easier than you think.
 However, to achieve the best results, you need to follow a few simple steps:

 Prepare the Mince Filling

-Put a heavy-based pan on medium heat and brown the mince until it releases its fat.
-Depending on the fat ratio of your mince, you might have some fat enough to saute the onions.
+Depending on the fat ratio of your mince, you might have some fat enough to sauté the onions.
 If not, add the olive oil to the pan and then sauté the onions along with the garlic until soft and translucent.
-Add salt, freshly ground black pepper and paprika, remove from the heat and then let it cool down while preparing the sauce.

 Prepare the Sauce and Build the Borek